 It all started like this: I began seeing a guy who, I felt, was refreshingly honest.
-His directness was unprecedented in my romantic endeavors—our conversations were staggering, often indulgent experiences where we talked about ourselves (and each other) like a book that had been blown wide open.
+His directness was unprecedented in my romantic endeavors.
+Our conversations were staggering, often indulgent experiences in which we talked about ourselves (and each other) like a book that had been blown wide open.
 We had a certain back-and-forth, a charm to our time together that was not at all contentious but fun and facetious.

 As tends to happen, we ended things after just a few months.
 Though, I always looked back on our relationship fondly and hoped to keep up every so often.
 It’s not every day you get to verbally spar with someone who’s just as willing to do it as you are.
 I felt he knew me—understood my insides as well as what I was representing on the outside.
 That is, until recently.

-I took a second to think and sip my drink, honing in on why it bothered me so much.
-I brought up the first and clearest deduction: the comment's obvious chauvinistic undertones.
-I told him how problematic it was, as if I had applied the makeup for him specifically, and he was doing me a favor by telling me he didn't like it.
+When he got up to go to the bathroom, I took a second to think and sip my drink, honing in on why it bothered me so much.
+When he came back, I brought up the first and clearest deduction: the obvious chauvinistic undertones.
+I told him how problematic it was as if I had applied the makeup for him specifically, and he was doing me a favor by telling me he didn't like it.
 It was like the prose version of patting the top of my head.

-The fact of the matter is, I can look however I want—be it with a killer red-lip-bushy-brow combo (which, scientifically speaking, is also a great all-natural way to fight anxiety) or a completely bare face.
+The fact of the matter is, I can look however I want—be it applying a full face of makeup (which, scientifically speaking, is also a great all-natural way to fight anxiety) or going completely bare.
 And regardless of his thoughtless conjecture, I'm going to continue to wear makeup—or forgo it—for as long as I damn well please.
 Thank you very much.